 – objective (“I noticed that you didn’t check with the rest of the team before making that decision”)

 When feedback is given effectively, it can improve results and strengthen relationships.
 It can help people understand where they are and where they need to improve.
 It can also motivate people to change their behaviour or performance.

 When you make the conscious decision to give and receive feedback on a regular basis you demonstrate that feedback is a powerful means of personal development.
 When done in the right way and with the right intentions, feedback communication is the avenue to stellar performance.
 Employees have to know what they are doing well and not so well.
 For them to really hear your thoughts and suggestions on ways to improve, feedback needs to be delivered carefully and consistently.

 Useful feedback is directed toward the future.
-Though feedback begins with consideration of past and current behaviours and job performance it doesn’t end there.
-Useful feedback uses past actions as way to develop effective plans for future actions.
+Though feedback begins with a consideration of past and current behaviours and job performance it doesn’t end there.
+Useful feedback uses past actions as a way to develop effective plans for future actions.

 With regular practice, an open mindset and continuous learning about how to give and accept feedback effectively, you can become a more informed, respected and effective manager and leader.